neumino/neumino.github.io/movies.md

-### Bill &amp; Ted Face the Music
+### Phineas and Ferb  The Movie Candace Against the Universe
-*Released on 2020-08-27, vote average 6.5*
+*Released on 2020-08-28, vote average 7.1*

-Yet to fulfill their rock and roll destiny, the now middle-aged best friends Bill and Ted set out on a new adventure when a visitor from the future warns them that only their song can save life as we know it.
-Along the way, they are helped by their daughters, a new batch of historical figures and a few music legends—to seek the song that will set their world right and bring harmony to the universe.
+Phineas and Ferb travel across the galaxy to rescue their older sister Candace, who has been abducted by aliens and taken to a utopia in a far-off planet, free of her pesky little brothers.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/0hAL7emClFM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/seB7sOmisRI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>